takusui/Kat.ai/README.md

 A [research paper](http://www.aclweb.org/anthology/D16-1024) from Peking University presented a way to do this using a Long Short Term Memory network.
 For this to work, I will use this [database](https://snap.stanford.edu/data/web-Amazon.html) that contains 35 million Amazon reviews.
 I will try to keep an eye out for ways to make this more efficient.

 ### Higher mental functions
 I can not fathom out what it would take for an AI to have a judgement of its own.
-Not I, nor any scientist alive can answer that question for now.

 This does indeed raise several questions: "What is __consciousness__?
 How come humans aquire it after a certain age?"